emsejournal/openscience/msr_rr_cfp.md

 ## Method
 How are you addressing your objective?
 What data sources are you using.

 **Example**: We conduct an observational study and use a between subject design.
 To analyze the data, we use a t test or Wilcoxon test, depending on the underlying distribution.
 Our data come computer monitoring of Enterprise crew members.

-## Early Results
-Here come the pilot data, if you have any.
-Give the reviewer some indication that you have reason to believe this research plan is promising.

 ## Limitations